 What happens if you want to buy a home someday, but your partner thinks that renting forever is the best option for your lifestyle?
 Does one of you prioritize saving for long-term goals like retirement while the other person wants to enjoy living in the moment by dining out more frequently or upgrading your lifestyle in other ways?

-If you don’t share the same short and long-term goals, you could possibly run into some roadblocks after you’re married and ensnared in a much trickier web of financial and legal obligations.
+If you don’t share the same short and long-term goals, you could possibly run into some roadblocks after you get engaged and after you’re married and ensnared in a much trickier web of financial and legal obligations.
 Don’t let rose-colored lenses about your future together lead you to shrug off your financial goals in favor of a “we’ll figure it out later” mentality.
 Instead, it is crucial to collaborate on a realistic strategy for attaining your personal and collective goals well before you need to make these decisions.

 5. How easy is it to reach compromises together?